neondatabase/website/content/docs/manage/organizations.md

 - You have full access to edit all billing information.
 - Promote a member to admin if you want to delegate billing management; however, all admins will have the capability to edit billing details.
-- While all members can view the billing page, only admins can make changes.
+- While all members can view the **Billing** page, only admins can make changes.

 For detailed information on pricing and plans, refer to [Neon plans](/docs/introduction/plans).